See full list of machines still available.

 Place of Manufacture: Singer’s Kilbowie Facility, Clydebank, Scotland

+Case hinges and latches are in excellent working order.
+The machine has been exceptionally well cared for and runs very smoothly.
 Machine is equipped with a 110 volt motor.
 Foot pedal and power cord are in good working order.
 Removable bed slides easily on and off.
+The original manual is a bit tattered, as usual for 222 manuals, but usable.

 Original Attachments include: